Fresh asparagus and pea soup with ricotta and smashed pea and mint crostini

 • When you want the taste of cream, add a few tablespoons of sour cream.
 You can also add the same amount of plain yogurt but you may taste the tanginess of the yogurt – especially if your soup is simple in taste.

-• Even just pureeing your soup, once it is cooked, can transform your soup into a creamy, delicious soup.
+• Even just pureeing this Asparagus and Pea soup, once it is cooked, can transform your soup into a creamy, delicious soup.
 This works best with beans, legumes or vegetable soups.
 To do this, use slightly less broth or liquid than you normally would.

 • Finally, you can soak unroasted cashews and blend them with some broth and add the soup mixture…it’s truly a game changer!!